There is an option now on your profile page

 - George Washington is depicted in this pose in the famous 1851 oil painting, "Washington Crossing the Delaware"◊.
 Notable in that, while dramatic, this would be a highly unsafe pose to strike aboard a rowboat (as opposed to, say, aboard a starship).
 The unsafe-in-a-rowboat aspect is lampshaded in one episode of Animorphs when the heroes travel back in time to the Delaware crossing, noting that George was hunkered down and shivering like the rest of his troops.
 Also lampshaded by Ernie of all people in the Sesame Street special "Don't Eat the Pictures."
 Hilariously lampshaded, too, by a Bob Newhart stand-up routine: "Who do you suppose gets up, and walks to the front of the boat, and stands in the front of the boat?!
 Nutty George, sure....
 And how about the guy in the next boat, painting him!"

 - This painting◊ by fantasy RPG artist Clyde Caldwell.
 That image has been made into a Motivational Poster with the caption, "RPG artwork — Let's face it a lot of it is porn.
-(Pretty odd porn, too)" It is also the cover art to the first Chicks in Chainmail series collection published by Bean Books.
+(Pretty odd porn, too)" It is also the cover art to Chicks Ahoy!", an omnibus volume of the first three Chicks in Chainmail'' anthologies.